home-assistant/home-assistant.io/source/_integrations/vicare.markdown

 The {% term integration %} polls the API every 60 seconds and will work within these limits.
 However, any additional requests to the API, for example, by setting the temperature via the integration but also by interacting with the ViCare app, count into those limits.

 {% note %}
-If you have multiple Viessmann devices in Home Assistant, the limit is shared between them, meaning the poll interval is increased and the values are less frequently updated!
+If you have multiple Viessmann devices in Home Assistant, the limit is shared between them, meaning the poll interval is increased, and the values are less frequently updated!
 {% endnote %}

 {% include integrations/config_flow.md %}